 David Bouchier: The Great Outdoors

-Summer carries a heavy load of expectations.
-The local hardware store explodes on to the sidewalk with garden furniture and elaborate outdoor grills.
-Newspapers and magazines crank out special supplements showing how we're expected to dress and behave for the next three months.
-According to George Gershwin, in summer time the living should be easy, but this looks like hard work.
-We must live outdoors, we must dress very strangely, we must pursue energetic "activities," and we must be full of joy.

-Summer is traditionally a joyful time, full of hazy, lazy, crazy days dedicated to pure fun.
-Summer brings so many experiences that are denied to us all winter, including lawn care, tasty carbonized foods from the barbecue, and hurricanes.
-Oddly enough, in spite of all this happy stuff, indexes of happiness tend to dip downwards in the July and August.
-Perhaps it’s the air conditioning bills.

-Living outdoors is a collective summer fantasy.
-Yet the outdoors was not really discovered until the late 18th century.
-Before that, nature was just something you put in the background of paintings, which were supposed to be hung safely indoors out of the rain.
-Then artists began to paint nature herself, especially in her sublime, picturesque and pastoral aspects: mountains, waterfalls, deserts, and country scenes.
-Inspired by these dramatic images wealthy folks traveled to wild and remote parts of the world to experience the emotional power of raw nature.
-But they soon discovered that it was more comfortable to live in town and buy the paintings.
+We will live differently for the next three months.
+Our clothes will become lighter — often very much lighter.
+We are expected to indulge in appropriate outdoor activities like fishing, boating, swimming, throwing beach balls, sucking fizzy drinks through straws, incinerating our food on the barbecue and hiking into any scraps of wilderness we can find.
+Glossy magazines, TV shows, and the advertising industry are unanimous on all these points.
+This is how summer is supposed to look, and this is how we are supposed to behave.
+We should explode maskless into the great outdoors, undertake these special seasonal activities, and we should smile a lot.
+Summer is a happy time.
+Nobody smiles in November.

-The great thing about summer is that it offers the possibility of an outdoor life for a few weeks.
-That’s all most of us need: the possibility.
+What I like about summer is the possibility of living an outdoor life for a few weeks.
+That’s all most of us need: the possibility – there’s no need to actually do it.
 We are an indoor species, not adapted to survive long without shelter.
-We started out in caves, then graduated to huts and houses, and finally to McMansions and condominiums.
+We started out in caves, then graduated to huts and houses and finally to McMansions and condominiums.
 Our whole history has been a progression from outdoors to indoors, so that now we live, and even play within four walls most of the time.
 We prefer to work indoors.
 It’s more prestigious, and it pays better.
 The whole education industry is built on this simple fact.
-To paraphrase George Orwell: indoors good, outdoors bad.
 In the science fiction and architectural fantasies of the 20th century, visionaries dreamed of covered cities, completely separated from the hazards of the open air.
 Nature could be viewed on television.
+This prophecy has already come to pass in places like Phoenix and Houston.

+The outdoors was not really discovered until the late 18th century.
+Before that, nature was just something you put in the background of paintings, which were supposed to be hung safely indoors out of the rain.
+Then artists began to paint nature herself, especially in her sublime, picturesque and pastoral aspects: mountains, waterfalls, deserts and country scenes.
+Inspired by these dramatic images wealthy folks traveled to wild and remote parts of the world to experience the emotional power of raw nature.
+But they soon discovered that it was more comfortable to live in their town houses and buy the paintings.

 Our relationship to the outdoors is therefore ambiguous.
 When summer comes, we feel we should be out there.
-But the heat is oppressive, there’s poison ivy, mosquitoes carrying West Nile Virus and now Zika, deer ticks carrying Lyme Disease, air pollution, ozone warnings, and ordinary sunshine is now known to be deadlier than nerve gas.
-Going out in the car is fine, because a car is a kind of mobile indoors, where we feel safe.
-Some Boy Scout troops now have their “camps” indoors, for safety reasons.
-But if scouts, with all their badges, can’t survive in the great outdoors, what hope is there for the rest of us?
+But the heat is oppressive, there’s poison ivy, mosquitoes spreading West Nile Virus, deer ticks carrying Lyme disease, air pollution, ozone warnings and ordinary sunshine, which is now known to be deadlier than nerve gas.

+In summertime, at least according to George Gershwin, the living is easy.
+We shouldn’t be afraid of it, and we are fully armed and ready with stocks of bug spray and sunscreen lotions, along with a supply of barbecue coals.
+I have found an ancient pair of shorts and a sunhat.
+We can do this.
+We’ve done it before, and we don’t have much choice.

 Copyright: David Bouchier